Dueris/OriginsPaper/API-DOCS.md

 getLayerFromTag("origins:origin"));

 /**
- * Sets the origin on ALL layers in the GenesisMC registrar */ for(
+ * Sets the origin on ALL layers in the OriginsPaper registrar */ for(
 Layer layer :CraftApoli.